 Sometimes it's nice to have a ballpark idea what something should cost before getting a quote.
 That's what our Solar Pricing Guide is for.
 Real examples of solar PV quotes, including the costs, SEAI grant amount, forecasted power generation and payback to the homeowner.Solar Price Guide

-At PureVolt Solar, we want to do things differently.
+PureVolt Solar exists to make a difference to this world we call home.
 We believe in solar, we don't believe in pushy sales tactics.
 Our mission is to help Ireland switch to solar.
 We aim to do that by providing clear, honest, factual information in plain English.About us

 Switching to solar can be a big decision.
 There's so much information out there.
 That's why we have built our whole business on the values of openness, honesty and transparency.
 If solar is not suitable or economical for your home, we'll tell you.
 We believe our open approach is better for us, better for you and better for the environment.Our approach